Terms and conditions

 – Concrete resurfacing coatings: Two dollars a square foot or minimum or a minimum of five hundred dollars, whichever one is greater.

-– Epoxy coatings: charge depends on which “layer” or “coat” that has to be redone.
+– Resin coatings: charge depends on which “layer” or “coat” that has to be redone.

 – Base coat: Three dollars a square foot or a minimum of eight hundred dollars, whichever one is greater.

-– Body coat: Six dollars and fifty cents a square foot or a minimum of fifteen hundred dollars, whichever one is greater.
+– Body coat: Six dollars a square foot or a minimum of fifteen hundred dollars, whichever one is greater.

-– Top coat: Three dollars and fifty cents a square foot or a minimum of eight hundred dollars, whichever one is greater.
+– Top coat: Three dollars a square foot or a minimum of eight hundred dollars, whichever one is greater.

 Failure to pay will result in contractor placing a lean on property and contractor will take all legal action as permitted by law.